codebyshennan/GTX-CS1332-DSA/LinkedList/notes.md

 ```

 The idea of using the return field to restructure and relink nodes is a concept called **pointer reinforcement**, basically when nothing changes in the structure, the code simply 'reinforces' the link that was already there.

+Notes:
+- The technique makes use of the `return` field to help restructure the list.
+- It separates the responsibility of deciding the next node and setting the next node to different recursive calls.
+- The information that is returned is different based on which case of removing duplicates we're in.
+- It serves no purpose if the structure of the list does not change.